Liquid anomalies and Fragility of Supercooled Antimony: Liquid anomalies

 We fit these thermodynamic and structural anomalies using the simple Two-State (TS) model introduced by H. Tanaka in 2000 \cite{tanaka_simple_2000}.
 The two relevant states are i) the high-temperature disordered liquid and ii) the low-temperature liquid with short-range order similar to A17.
 At high temperatures, which correspond to low $\lowTpopulation$, the TS model yields:

-where $\Delta E$, $\Delta S$ and $\Delta v$ are, respectively, the positive differences of energy, entropy and volume per atom between the two liquids, $T$ is the temperature, $P$ is the pressure and $\beta=1/k_B T$.
-In the simplest approximation, $\Delta E$, $\Delta S$, $\Delta v$ do not depend on temperature nor on pressure, leading to a three-parameter fitting form for all $\langle \lowTpopulation \rangle (T,P)$ data.
+where $\Delta E$, $\Delta S$ and $\Delta V$ are, respectively, the differences of energy, entropy and volume per atom between the high-temperature liquid and the low-temperature liquid (e.g., $\Delta E=E_\mathrm{high-T}-E_\mathrm{low-T}$), $T$ is the temperature, $P$ is the pressure and $\beta=1/k_B T$.
+In the simplest approximation, $\Delta E$, $\Delta S$, $\Delta V$ do not depend on temperature nor on pressure, leading to a three-parameter fitting form for all $\langle \lowTpopulation \rangle (T,P)$ data.
 This enables a simple description of the anomalies of any thermodynamic observable $X$, by assuming that the "background" behavior due to the high-temperature liquid, $X_B$, is complemented by an anomalous contribution, $\Delta X$, from the low-temperature liquid population.
 The latter contribution is weighted by $\langle \lowTpopulation \rangle$ and becomes significant at low temperature: